operator-playground-io/walmart-api/tutorials/walmart_tutorial.md

 ---
-title: Wallmart API
+title: Walmart API
-description: Wallmart API's for inventory, price, item and orders.
+description: Walmart API's for inventory, price, item and orders.
 ---

 ### Introduction

-Wallmart API's for inventory, price, item and orders.
+Walmart API's for inventory, price, item and orders.

 ### Access the Swagger
 To start